The risks and rewards of being an independent board director

 Financials – The organization’s annual report and accounts provide critical details about its financial and trading history.
 A careful review of these reports and accounts should be the starting point for your due diligence review.

-Legal and Regulatory – Research the legal and regulatory environment in which the organization operates, including how they impact the organization and the responsibilities of the board.
-Are there personal liability consequences if things go wrong?
+Legal and Regulatory – Research the legal and regulatory environment in which the organization operates, including how it impacts the organization and the responsibilities of the board.

-Governance – consider the location and frequency of board meetings, the level of attendance, how disagreements are dealt with, the amount of time directors are given to review agenda items and supporting documents, and the nature and quality of the discussions.
+Governance – consider the location and frequency of board meetings, the level of attendance, how disagreements are handled, the time directors are given to review agenda items and supporting documents, and the nature and quality of the discussions.

-Risk Management – How does the board manage and mitigate risk, particularly in areas such as cybersecurity and disaster recovery?
+Risk Management – How does the board manage and mitigate risk, particularly in cybersecurity and disaster recovery?

 Insurance – Find out if the organization has directors’ and officers’ insurance available to you.